Are You Ready For a Dog?

 Where will your pet live: indoors or outdoors?
 Outdoor dogs require an insulated, raised shelter suitable for his or her size with year-round access to food and water.
-All dogs fair better in fenced areas or dog runs.
+All dogs fare better in fenced areas or dog runs.
 Remember, dogs do not belong on chains – this leaves them prone to attacks by other dogs and increases the likelihood of aggressive behaviour.

-Small dogs are generally more active than their giant counterparts and are also more apt to nipping due to their small size and vulnerability to injury.
+Small dogs are generally more active than their giant counterparts and are also more apt to nip due to their small size and vulnerability to injury.
 Once “fine tuned,” large dogs are generally more recommended for families with children.

-Some dogs require daily brushing, others only once a week.
+Some dogs require daily brushing; others only once a week.
 Some require regular clipping.
 How much time and money (if you opt for a groomer) can you devote to ensuring your new dog is clean and free of mats?

 Dogs are social animals that need daily human contact.
 Have you done the research to match up your lifestyle with the dog you want?
 Your decision cannot be made based on appearances alone.
 Certain dogs have certain needs.
 Can you meet them?